Contour

 - Sets the title of the legend group.

-- Sets the dash style of lines.
+is set to lines. - Sets the dash style of lines.
 Set to a dash type string (solid, dot, dash, longdash, dashdot, or longdashdot) or a dash length list in px (eg 5px,10px,2px,2px).

 meta